-Located in Western Australia in Australia, the North West Shelf LNG liquefaction terminal is operated by Woodside Energy.
-The terminal started operations in 1989 and is owned by BHP, BP, Chevron, Shell, Woodside Energy Group, Mitsubishi, and Mitsui.
+Located in Western Australia, Australia, the North West Shelf LNG liquefaction terminal is operated by Woodside Energy Group.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 1989 and is owned by Woodside Energy Group, BP, Chevron, Shell, Mitsubishi, and Mitsui.
+Buy the profile here.

 The North West Shelf LNG liquefaction terminal sources gas from the following fields - Browse, Clio, Clio-Acme, Equus, North West Shelf Venture, Okha Complex, and Waitsia